Team6479/Robot2018/README.md

 - [ ] Add fancy formula to FlushDrive
 - [ ] Add fancy formula to CameraDrive
 - [ ] Test all code in safe environment in small tests before testing in large environment
+- [ ] Implement camera offset in vision code
+- [ ] look into calculating angle offset with camera instead of pixel offset